Vasilios Borbokis: Club career

-Borbokis started his career at Apollon Kalamarias, where he played from 1987 to 1993.
-He was then transferred to the then champions of Greece, AEK Athens, where played until 1997 celebrating a championship, two cups and a Greek Super Cup.
+Borbokis started his career at Apollon Kalamarias in 1987, where he played as a forward.

+On 18 June 1993 he was transferred to the champions of Greece, AEK Athens.
+Under the manager Dušan Bajević he was relocated as an offensive right back, a position he was established for the rest of his career.
+In his first season he won the Championship.
+From his second season onwards he was established in the right side of the team's defense.
+During his a Championship, two Cups and a Super Cup.

-In 1997 he was transferred to Sheffield United who were then playing in the Championship for a fee of €1.25M and became one of the first Greeks to play in England.
+On 23 June 1997 Borbokis was transferred to Sheffield United who were playing in the Championship for a fee of 400 million drachmas and became one of the first Greeks to play in England.
 He stayed at Sheffield United for two seasons, completing 55 appearances and scoring four goals, most notably his participation in the 1998 FA Cup semi-final against Newcastle.
-In this semifinal, he was faced with another Greek who was playing in England, Nikos Dabizas who was then playing in Newcastle.
+In this semi-final, he was faced with another Greek who was playing in England, Nikos Dabizas who was playing in Newcastle.

 In 1999 he transferred to Derby County who played in the Premier League, managing to play in the top division of England.
 He stayed at Derby for a year, playing 20 games and scoring one goal in a League Cup match against Swansea.
-However, he lost his position as a key player after a jaw injury and in December 1999 he returned to Greece for PAOK.
-In PAOK he played for two seasons, winning a cup during this period.
-In the summer of 2002 Borbokis returned to AEK where he remained for two years, which time he played seven times in the Champions League, three in the good course of the 2003–03 season and another four during the 2003–04 season.
+However, he lost his position as a key player after a jaw injury and in December 1999 he returned to Greece for PAOK to reunite with Dušan Bajević.
+In PAOK he played for two seasons, winning a Cup during this period.

-In the 2004–05 season, Borbokis played in Cyprus with Anorthosis, with whom he won the Cyprus championship, although he had an extremely small presence.
+In the summer of 2002 following the steps of Bajević, Borbokis returned to AEK.
+In his second spell at the club he made seven appearances in the Champions League, in the span of two seasons.

+In the summer of 2004, his contract with AEK expired and on 3 August Borbokis moved to Cyprus and signed for Anorthosis Famagusta.
+There, despite appearing only once, he won the Championship.
+He retired at the end of the season.